glauberss2007/AI-hpc/README.md

 - `qdel`: Deletes a job from the queue.
 - `qalter`: Modifies the attributes of a job.

-### PBS Command: qsub
-The `qsub` command is used to submit jobs to the PBS queue.
-Jobs can be submitted as scripts or as command-line arguments.

-### PBS Command: qstat
-The `qstat` command provides information about the current jobs in the queue.
-Use it to monitor job status and queue health.

-### PBS Command: qdel
-The `qdel` command removes a job from the queue.
-This is useful if you need to cancel a job that is no longer needed or was submitted incorrectly.

-### PBS Command: qalter
-The `qalter` command allows you to change the attributes of a job that has already been submitted.
-This includes changing resource requests or job priority.

-## PBS Job States
-Jobs in PBS can be in various states such as queued (Q), running (R), completed (C), or held (H).

-## PBS Job Variables
-PBS provides several environment variables that can be used within job scripts to access information about the job and the execution environment.

 ## PBS Job Script Example
 Here's an example of a PBS job script that requests resources and executes a program: